belle2/basf2/online_book/analysis/pandas.rst

     ## method 2
     df_per_remain = df[~df.isin(df_per)]

-For those explicitly doing machine learning, you can also *import sklearn* and use *sklearn.model_selection.train_test_split* to get testing/training data with the labels separated.
+For those explicitly doing machine learning, you can also ``import sklearn`` and use ``sklearn.model_selection.train_test_split`` to get testing/training data with the labels separated.

 **Concatinating**:

 For many analyses, you will probably be working with collections (see :ref:`GBASF2_Collections`), where you might have a ROOT file corresponding to each collection.
-Naturally, you might want a way to combine dataframes with the same columns/keys.
+Naturally, you might want a way to combine DataFrames with the same columns/keys.
 In this scenario, simply do

 .. code:: python